Invertible exterior powers: Preliminaries

-Let $\bk$ be a field.
+Let $\bk$ be a field for the rest of the preliminaries.
 We denote by $\Sym_0$ the strict symmetric monoidal category with objects labelled by the natural numbers and endomorphism algebras given by the group algebras $\bk S_n$.
 Its Cauchy completion $\Sym$ is the universal 2-rig on one object, which we denote by $\bx$, see \cite[\S 1]{BMT}.
+Concretely, given a 2-rig over $\bk$, the assignment $F\mapsto F(X)$ yields an equivalence between the category of $\bk$-linear symmetric monoidal functors $\Sym\to \cC$ with monoidal natural transformations and the category $\cC$.

 For the algebraic group $GL_n$ over $\bk$, we denote by $\Rep_{\bk} GL_n$ its monoidal category of rational representations.
 If $\bk$ is of characteristic zero, and $V$ denotes the natural $n$-dimensional representation, then $\Rep_{\bk} GL_n$ is the Cauchy completion of its full symmetric monoidal subcategory $[\Rep_{\bk} GL_n]_0$ with objects given by tensor products of $V$ and $V^\ast$.
 Let $M_n$ be the algebraic monoid of $n\times n$-matrices.
 Then its representation category $\Rep_{\bk} M_n$ is the full subcategory of $\Rep_{\bk} GL_n$ of polynomial representations.
 If $\bk$ is of characteristic zero then the 2-rig $\Rep_{\bk} M_n$ is the Cauchy completion of the full symmetric monoidal subcategory $[\Rep_{\bk} M_n]_0$ of $\Rep_{\bk}GL_n$ with objects the tensor powers of $V$.